strands-project/strands_documentation/docs/setup_from_scratch.rst

 - you can obtain all source code
 - you can clone only the repositories which you are interested in

-Basic STRANDS system running on ROS INDIGO with Ubuntu Trusty
+I. Basic STRANDS system running on ROS Indigo and Ubuntu Trusty
 -------------------------------------------------------------
-For this, you need:
+For this step, you need:

 - https://github.com/strands-project/strands_systems.git branch:indigo_devel

   * This repository contains the most important launch files which you will need to get the basic system running

-- https://github.com/strands-project/mongodb_store.git **branch:hydro_devel** (need to change)
+- https://github.com/strands-project/mongodb_store.git **branch:hydro_devel** (you need to change)

-  * The robot stores a huge variety of its data into MongoDb
+  * The robot stores a huge variety of its data into MongoDB

 If you are using SCITOS robot, you can also use:

 - https://github.com/strands-project/scitos_drivers  branch:indigo_devel

+  * This repository contains Scitos G5 drivers that interface ROS to MIRA

 - https://github.com/strands-project/scitos_common.git branch:indigo_devel

+  * This package contains robot-specific definitions of the SCITOS robot such as the URDF description of the robot's kinematics and dynamics and 3D models of robot components.

 - https://github.com/strands-project/scitos_apps.git branch:hydro_devel

+  * This repository contains docking, teleoperation and other useful applications which are dependent on the used robot

+If you are using another robot, you will need to provide functionality covered by the three aforementioned repositories.